 Siraj Sabuke and Laura Kaminski’s joint poetic sequence also honors courage and endurance.
 The two writers use images of moonlight illuminating other objects and parents giving life to children to show the power of poets who use their voices to bring others’ concerns and ideas to light.

 Bea Garth’s poetry describes romantic love through images of motion and growth in nature.
 The shape of the words on the page reflects the subject matter of her poems, or at least the energy and direction of the speaker’s thoughts and feelings.
 Garth’s final piece shows a writer whose work has become a part of his character even when he has moved away from the stereotypical ‘poetry scene’ of San Francisco’s North Beach.
 His art comes from a connection to something outside his ego and conscious mind, even if only a dedication to articulating the musings of his subconscious.

-Our final two pieces also offer reasons why people write, reasons grounded in a connection to the broader universe outside the writer.
+Our final piece also offers reasons why people write, reasons grounded in a connection to the broader universe outside the writer.
 Dave Douglas, in a highly structured, intellectual and formal piece, rejoices in the adventure of following the imagination.
-K.C.
-Fontaine points to class differences within the African-American community in the United States and how he felt the need to communicate directly with ordinary people by taking his work to the streets, and then the need to explain to the rest of his audience why he took that route.

 As editors and contributors, we hope that these pieces will pull you out of yourselves as you read and inspire creativity, wonder at the power of the imagination, and respect and empathy for the creators.